GuilhermeStracini/api-service-boilerplate-php/CONTRIBUTING.md

 5. Push to the branch: `git push origin my-new-feature`
 6. Submit a pull request

-- The pull request and commit should have a useful title.
+- The pull request and commit should have a helpful title.

 **After your pull request is merged**